Aryamaan08/small-basic/readme.txt

 There are other math functions, but only ceiling was used in the tutorial.
 Floor is a counterpart to ceiling, so I included it.
 Contact
-You can contact me at my email- aryamaan.27@gmail.com
+You can contact me at my email- aryamaan.27@gmail.com Oh, and smallbasic files are saved as .sb or .smallbasic.